-As clarified in Section \ref{sec_2}, although the block--modeling literature has focused on a much less extensive class of processes, the Gibbs--type class is well motivated in providing broad, interpretable and realistic probabilistic generative mechanisms for the formation of suspects' groups.
-This allows careful incorporation of probabilistic structure within a single modeling framework which is amenable to novel extensions for the inclusion of probabilistic homophily with respect to error--prone external attributes, and for careful model--based inference on the partition structure via refined algorithms for estimation, uncertainty quantification, model selection and prediction.
-To assess out--of--sample predictive performance, we perform inference on the $V=84$ suspects affiliated to the $5$ most populated {\em locali}, and hold out as a test set the $34$ members of those smaller--sized {\em locali} with $\leq 6$ monitored affiliates.
-As discussed in \citet{calderoni_2014}, such a choice is also beneficial in reducing potential issues arising from the incomplete identification of low--sized {\em locali} during investigations, and, due to the modular organization of 'Ndrangheta \citep[e.g.][]{paoli2007,catino2014}, it arguably leads to a more accurate learning of its core recurring hierarchies.
+As clarified in Section \ref{sec_2}, although the block-modeling literature has focused on a much less extensive set of processes, the Gibbs-type class is well motivated in providing broad, interpretable and realistic probabilistic generative mechanisms for the formation of suspects' groups.
+This allows careful incorporation of probabilistic structure within a single modeling framework which is amenable to novel extensions for the inclusion of probabilistic homophily with respect to error-prone external attributes, and for careful model-based inference on the partition structure via refined methods for estimation, uncertainty quantification, model selection and prediction.
+To assess out-of-sample predictive performance, we perform inference on the $V=84$ suspects affiliated to the $5$ most populated {\em locali}, and hold out as a test set the $34$ members of those smaller-sized {\em locali} with $\leq 6$ monitored affiliates.
+As discussed in \citet{calderoni_2014}, such a choice is also beneficial in reducing potential issues arising from the incomplete identification of low-sized {\em locali} during investigations, and, due to the modular organization of 'Ndrangheta \citep[e.g.,][]{paoli2007,catino2014}, it arguably leads to a more accurate learning of its core recurring hierarchies.